SaschaPWittwer/AwarenessApp/README.md

 ### Build apk
 `ionic cordova build android`

-Attach debugger in VS Code with following config:
+## Debug in browser (Will not provide most native apis)
+`ionic serve`

+Start debugging from VS-Code with this config:
 ```json
 {
     "name": "Attach to running android on device",